named-data/NDN-CCL-API/memory-content-cache.rst

             The Interest for which we don't have a Data packet yet.
 You should not modify the interest after calling this.

-        - `transport`
+        - `face`
-            The Transport with the connection which received the interest.
+            The Face with the connection which received the interest.
 This comes from the onInterest callback.

 MemoryContentCache.unregisterAll Method
 ---------------------------------------